metachris/flashbots/README.md

 ## Detecting 0-gas and Flashbots failed transactions

-There's a Telegram bot which publishes the latest of those failed transactions: https://t.me/FlashbotsBot ([GitHub](https://github.com/metachris/flashbots-tx-telegram-bot))

 Notes:

 * You should use an IPC connection to the geth node, as there are a lot of API calls (one for each tx).
+* There's a Telegram bot which publishes the latest of those failed transactions: https://t.me/FlashbotsBot ([GitHub](https://github.com/metachris/flashbots-tx-telegram-bot))
+* In watch mode, a webserver is serving the latest failed 0-gas & flashbots transactions on port 6067

 ### Getting started